 I’m a massive believer that gut health = whole health.
 And I’ll tell anyone who will listen.
 And this is a big reason why.
 A huge part of my healing has been restoring damage done to my gut by years of eating gluten and unknowingly having celiac disease.

-So a super brief overview of your gut: it’s pretty dang important.
+So a super brief overview of the gut: it’s pretty dang important.
 Hippocrates said years and years (and years) ago that “all disease begins in the gut” and we’re finding more and more just how right he was.
-Your gut (specifically GALT, gut-associated lymphoid tissue) houses 70% of your immune system and of course the intestinal cells that break down food: where nutrients are absorbed and toxins are (supposed to be) removed.
+Your gut (specifically GALT, gut-associate lymphoid tissue) houses 70% of your immune system and of course the intestinal cells that break down food: where nutrients are absorbed and toxins are (supposed to be) removed.
 It is composed of about a tennis court worth of lining all scrunched together to soak up as many nutrients as possible.
-I spent an entire semester studying the biochemical processes our body uses to break down our food, so I’ll spare you the textbooks of organic chemistry and tell you it’s incredibly complex.
-There is SO much our organs to do convert our food to usable fuel, it’s truthfully just beautiful.
+I spent an entire semester studying the biochemical presses our body uses to break down our food, so I’ll spare you the textbooks of organic chemistry and tell you it’s incredibly complex.
+There is SO much our organs do to convert our food to usable fuel, it’s truthfully just beautiful.
 But we can’t do it all on our own.
 We actually rely on billions of bacteria cells to help us.
 Yes, billions.
 You literally have more bacteria cells in your gut than you have of your own body cells in your WHOLE body.
 And these bacteria are there to help us with our digestion.
 There are a lot of fibers and chemicals that our intestinal cells can’t break down on their own, so the bacteria help out in exchange for a warm and cozy place to live.

 Lots of things!

 Antibiotics can cause candida.
 Because they don’t just kill the bad bacteria of a skin rash or an ear infection, they literally kill all bacteria in your body – even the good stuff that your gut needs to function properly.
 And by killing off the good stuff, it allows the bad to grow in its place.